FPBrno/FPBrno.github.io/HOWTO-slides.md

     "${outfile}.wav"
 ~~~~

-Try to play with options to make file as small as possible, with as good qualit as possible.
+Try to play with options to make file as small as possible, with as good quality as possible.
 For example try `oggenc -q 2  -b 16 --resample 22000`

 Audio should start with informative message: